Frosh RB Hall leads Iowa State over West Virginia 38-14

 MORGANTOWN, W.Va.
+(AP) — Breece Hall may have given Iowa State the dependable option at running back the Cyclones have been looking for since star David Montgomery left.

-(AP) — Freshman Breece Hall rushed for 132 yards and scored three touchdowns to lead Iowa State to a 38-14 victory over West Virginia on Saturday night.
+The freshman rushed for 132 yards and scored three touchdowns to lead Iowa State to a 38-14 victory over West Virginia on Saturday night in a game in which the Mountaineers lost quarterback Austin Kendall to injury.

-Hall scored on a pair of 1-yard runs and also had a 12-yard TD.
-He might have given the Cyclones (4-2, 2-1 Big 12) the dependable option at running back they’d been looking for ever since star David Montgomery departed.
+Hall scored on a pair of 1-yard runs in the second and fourth quarters and also had a 12-yard TD in the third quarter.

 “He certainly did a great job tonight and hopefully he can build on that,” Iowa State coach Matt Campbell said.
 “I expect that he would.”

-Brock Purdy threw for one TD and ran for another for the Cyclones, who held the Mountaineers (3-3, 1-2) scoreless in the second half.
+Johnnie Lang started Saturday’s game and had four carries for 11 yards before giving way to Hall, who entered the game fifth on the team with 84 rushing yards on 18 carries.

+“Breece just brings a lot to the table,” said Iowa State wide receiver La’Michael Pettway.
+“He’s physical.
+He can move.
+I like his feet.
+He’s got a quick twitch and he’s smart.
+With Breece just being a freshman he still has a lot to learn so that can be scary.”

-West Virginia quarterback Austin Kendall was hit hard while attempting a pass during the Mountaineers’ first series.
+Kendall was hit hard while attempting a pass during West Virginia’s first series.
 He did not return and was replaced by backup Jack Allison.

 West Virginia coach Neal Brown said Kendall appeared to sustain a chest injury and will know more by early in the week.